subvisual

 Soyeun KIM

-My research interests are broadly in political ecology and political economy of development and environmentalism – with a particular geographical focus on East and Southeast Asia.
-Via theoretical approaches of critical development geography, critical development studies and political ecology, my current research focuses on development cooperation between/among East/Southeast Asian actors, and its social and environmental impacts on the region.
+My research interests are broadly in political ecology and political economy of development and environmentalism - with a particular geographical focus on East and Southeast Asia.
+Drawing on theoretical approaches from critical development geography, critical development studies and political ecology, my current research focuses on development and environmentalism in Asia, and foreign aid/ODA, international development/development cooperation in Asia - and their social and environmental impacts on the region.

 E-mail